HarrisKoko/Project5-Vulkan-Grass-Rendering/README.md

 gE is the environmental gravity vector applied uniformly to all blades.
 It represents the constant downward pull of gravity on the tip of each blade, modeled as:

 ![ge](img/ge.png)

 gF is the front-facing gravity component, added to tilt the blade slightly in the direction it’s facing, producing a more natural lean instead of purely vertical bending.

 ![gf](img/gf.png)

 These two forces are added together to get the total gravity force.

 The recovery force restores each blade tip back toward its rest position.
 This counteracts bending caused by gravity and wind.
 It is like a spring damping force.
 It is modeled as:

 ![r](img/r.png)

+In this implementation, I use 0.1 in place of the final term in order to increase simplicty without reducing quality.

 The wind force introduces dynamic, time-dependent bending to simulate airflow across the grass field.
 Instead of using precomputed flow fields like in the paper, this implementation defines wind procedurally using trigonometric variation over both time and position, giving a natural wave motion that travels across the scene.